 And when it comes to getting estimates, it’s also a good idea to discard the “conventional wisdom” that says you should always get three estimates.
 In reality, you should get as many estimates as it takes to feel confident that you’re getting the best roof installation for the most reasonable price.
 Be wary of bids that seem excessively low or excessively high.

-Also ask exactly what the roofing company’s price includes.
+Also, ask exactly what the roofing company’s price includes.
 Will the roofing contractor take care of the tear-off of the old roof?
 Will the crew pick up and clear all debris, including roofing nails, from your property once the installation is complete?
 What types of materials will be used for your home?
-Also ask how the roofing contractor handles unforeseen damage and repairs, such as moisture damage or rot they uncover once the tear-off or installation is underway.
+Also, ask how the roofing contractor handles unforeseen damage and repairs, such as moisture damage or rot they uncover once the tear-off or installation is underway.
 Is this included in the price, or will you be responsible for coming up with additional funds to cover the cost of fixing hidden damage?
 These are important questions that can make a significant impact on your project’s budget.
 Don’t sign a contract until you have clear answers.

 4. How Long Have You Been in Business?

 Everyone’s got to start somewhere, but do you really want your roof to be the guinea pig for a new roofing contractor?
 Ask your roofing contractor how long they’ve been in business, as well as how long the professionals handling your installation have worked in the industry.
 It’s an unfortunate reality that some contractors open their doors, perform jobs, and then cease operating after a few years — either due to lawsuits or because they don’t have enough business to sustain themselves.
-Homeowners who work with these types of contractors have no recourse in the event their roof leaks or they later discovery that the installation was defective.
+Homeowners who work with these types of contractors have no recourse in the event their roof leaks or they later discover that the installation was defective.

 At Nu Look Home Design, we’ve been in business for over 20 years, and we have a well-established track record of delivering the highest quality roof installations in the industry.
-Our experience is just one of the reasons we’re an Owens Corning™ Platinum Preferred Contractor.

 5. Are You Licensed?

 It goes without saying that your roofing contractor should be licensed and insured.
 Ask your roofing contractor to provide verification of all licensing requirements, and to show proof that its workers are insured, including covered by workers’ compensation insurance.
 The last thing you need to worry about is personal liability related to an injury that takes place on your property.
 Unfortunately, some roofing contractors offer a lower cost because they perform jobs without the proper licensing and insurance protection.
-Far from passing on a savings to the homeowner, this merely shifts the cost of liability to the customer.
+Far from passing on savings to the homeowner, this merely shifts the cost of liability to the customer.
 A reputable roofing contractor will have all licensing and insurance requirements in place before they set foot on your property.

 If your area requires a permit for a roof installation, the roofing company should also take care of this step for you.
 The roofing company will know which entity to contact and what types of permits to pull to ensure you’re compliant with all local and state laws.